Course Code: PEC01 Full-time

 Applicants wishing to pursue the PME are now eligible to apply for the Back to Education Allowance (BTEA) from the Department of Social Protection.
 Website: Department of Social Welfare : Back to Education

-PLEASE NOTE THAT THIS PROGRAMME IS PRESENTLY OPEN FOR APPLICATIONS FOR THE AUTUMN 2017 INTAKE.
-THE PROGRAMME HAS A CLOSING DATE OF 1st DECEMBER 2016 (now passed) AND A LATE CLOSING DATE FOR APPLICATIONS OF 17TH FEBRUARY 2017.
-If you wish to make a late application, it must be completed no later than Friday 17th February 2017 at a cost of €120, payable by visa card.
+PLEASE NOTE THAT THIS PROGRAMME IS PRESENTLY CLOSED FOR APPLICATIONS FOR THE AUTUMN 2017 INTAKE.
+THE PROGRAMME HAS A CLOSING DATE OF 1st DECEMBER 2016 (now passed) AND THE LATE CLOSING DATE FOR APPLICATIONS WAS 17TH FEBRUARY 2017.
+(If you wish to make a late application, it must be completed no later than Friday 17th February 2017 at a cost of €120, payable by visa card.
 Supporting documents for late applications must be submitted by Friday 24th February 2017 to PAC.
 Applicants will be assessed on the basis of information supplied in the Form together with accompanying documentation.

 Application for this programme is on-line through PAC at http://www.pac.ie/pme Code : PEC01